lc-mar/one-page-sparks-resume/README.md

-# one-page-sparks-resume
+# Lauren Marcinek's Resume

-This is a simple HTML and CSS-based resume template for Lauren Marcinek.
-The resume provides information about Lauren's job history, skills, education, and contact details.
-The design of the resume uses various styles and colors to create a visually appealing and organized layout.
+This repository contains Lauren Marcinek's resume, presented as a simple HTML webpage.

-## Preview
+## Resume Overview

-You can view the resume by opening the HTML file in a web browser.
-The resume is structured into sections, including:
+Lauren Marcinek's resume provides a comprehensive overview of her professional experience, skills, and education.
+The resume is structured into several sections, including:

-- Header: Displays Lauren's name, email address, and phone number.
+1. **Header**: Displays Lauren's name, email address, and phone number.

-- Job History: Lists Lauren's past employment experiences, including job titles, years of employment, and key responsibilities.
+2. **Job History**: Highlights Lauren's employment history, including details such as job titles, dates of employment, and key accomplishments for each position.

-- Skills: Highlights Lauren's skills in different areas, such as web development, content creation, writing, and other skills.
+3. **Skills**: Showcases Lauren's diverse skill set, covering areas such as full-stack web development, content creation, writing, and other essential skills.

-- Education and Certificates: Provides information about Lauren's educational background, including degrees and certificates obtained.
+4. **Education and Certificates**: Provides information about Lauren's educational background, including degrees and certificates earned.

-- Footer: Includes social media icons linking to Lauren's GitHub and LinkedIn profiles, as well as an email icon for contacting her.
-The footer also displays a copyright notice.
+5. **Footer**: Includes links to Lauren's GitHub and LinkedIn profiles, as well as her email address.

-## Customization
+## Technologies Used

-You can customize the resume by modifying the HTML and CSS files.
-Here are some customization options:

-- Content: Update the content in each section to reflect your own job history, skills, education, and contact details.
-- Styles: Modify the CSS styles in the `styles.css` file to change the colors, fonts, spacing, and other visual aspects of the resume.
-You can customize the background colors, font families, text colors, and other elements to match your preferences.
+The resume is built using the following technologies:

+- HTML: Used for structuring the content of the webpage.
-Feel free to personalize the resume to suit your needs and style.
+- CSS: Applied to style the resume and create an appealing visual presentation.

-## Credits

-This resume template was created using HTML, CSS, and Bootstrap.
-It utilizes Google Fonts for the font styles and Font Awesome for the social media icons.
-The design is inspired by modern and professional resume layouts.
+- Google Fonts: Adds custom typography to enhance the visual aesthetics.
+- Font Awesome: Provides icons for social media links.

-## Contact
+## Usage

+To view Lauren Marcinek's resume, follow these steps:

+1. Clone the repository or download the project files to your local machine.
+2. Open the `index.html` file in a web browser.
+3. The resume will be displayed, allowing you to explore Lauren's qualifications, experience, and skills.

-If you have any questions or suggestions regarding this resume template, please feel free to contact Lauren Marcinek at laursparkles@gmail.com or visit her GitHub profile [here](https://github.com/lc-mar) and LinkedIn profile [here](https://www.linkedin.com/in/lmarcinek).
+Feel free to reach out to Lauren Marcinek at laursparkles@gmail.com for any further inquiries or opportunities.

----